kusakewang/GettingandCleaningData/CodeBook.md

 -----------------|------------
 subjectID         | ID the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 ActivityName      | Activity name

+Other features has the same description that can be found in `features_info.txt`